ragusamj/spanishphrases.org/README.md

 # SpanishPhrases.org
-SpanishPhrases is the fastest way to learn Spanish.
+Spanish Phrases is the fastest way to learn Spanish.